elixir-oasis/oasis/README.md

 ## Introduction

-Backgroud
+Background

 > The [OpenAPI Specification](https://www.openapis.org/) (OAS) defines a standard, programming language-agnostic interface description for REST APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.

 Oasis is:

-Base on `Plug`'s implements, according to the OpenAPI Specification to generate server's router and the all well defined HTTP request handler(s), since the OAS defines a detailed collection of data types by [JSON Schema Specification](https://json-schema.org/), Oasis leverages this and focuses on the types convertion and validation to the parameters of the HTTP request.
+Base on `Plug`'s implements, according to the OpenAPI Specification to generate server's router and the all well defined HTTP request handler(s), since the OAS defines a detailed collection of data types by [JSON Schema Specification](https://json-schema.org/), Oasis leverages this and focuses on the types conversion and validation to the parameters of the HTTP request.

 * Maintain a standard REST APIs document(in YAML or JSON) via OpenAPI is in a high priority
 * Generate the maintainable router and HTTP request handlers code by the defined document